-This stage is our theatre tent by day, comedy tent by evening and cabaret at night!
-It is a steep downhill slope leading through the craft area down to the marquee, from the Orchard Stage it is about a 3-4 minute walk.
+The Altered State houses our theatre stage, arts and crafts area and The Sunken Yard.
+It is a steep downhill slope leading through the craft area down to the theatre marquee, from the Orchard Stage it is about a 3-4 minute walk.
 In wet weather conditions, this slope can become more difficult to use.
-The stage is on a flat, grassy area, under a marquee making sure the ground stays relatively dry.
+The main marquee is on a flat, grassy area, under a marquee making sure the ground stays relatively dry.
 However as there is seating and standing room in this enclosed space, it can be difficult to get through the crowd during busy shows.
 The nearest accessible toilets are about a 5-6 minute walk away (uphill for parts) by the entrance to The Dingle just over Wok’s Bridge.

 Clik Clik’s Cabinet of Lost Secrets